ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/protecting-routes.md

 ## Next Steps

 Currently, if we have an `AuthResult` with an access token we assume the user is properly authenticated.
-If you would like to expand this logic to first make sure they access token has not expired, and try to refresh it if it has, then please have a look at the tutorial on [refreshing the session](refresh-workflow).
+If you would like to expand this logic to first make sure the access token has not expired, and try to refresh it if it has, then please have a look at the tutorial on [refreshing the session](refresh-workflow).

 Happy coding!! 🤓